slatedb/slatedb/docs/0001-manifest.md

 * It's the current manifest
 * It's referenced by a snapshot in the current manifest and the snapshot has not expired

-A compactor may not delete SSTs are referenced by any active manifest.
+A compactor may not delete SSTs that are referenced by any active manifest.

 The set of SSTs that are referenced by a manifest are: